swapnil105/acquisition_magnet/README.md

 ## 🛠️ How to Run

-1. **Clone or unzip the project.**
+*
-2. Open the folder in VS Code.
+1. Open the folder in VS Code.
-3. In the terminal, run:
+2. In the terminal, run:
    ```bash
    flutter pub get
    flutter run
    ```
-4. Connect your iPhone or use an iOS simulator.
+3. Connect your iPhone or use an iOS simulator.

 ---